 The soap molecules have different properties at different ends.
 The first end being the hydrophilic end which dissolves in the water and is attracted towards the water and the second one being the hydrophobic end which is dissolved in the hydrocarbons and is repulsive to water.
 The hydrophobic tail aligns itself along the surface of water because it is not soluble in the water.

-BYJU's main goal is to offer students the right learning content and help them succeed in exams.
-That being said, our solutions have been designed in such a way that it boosts the student's learning capabilities.
-Students get access to not only solved exercises but educational videos, interactive games and more.
-However, the NCERT solutions which is a part of many solutions has been thoughtfully put together to help students make the most out of it.
-BYJU's NCERT solutions for class 10 science chapter 4 here provides students with lot of benefits.
+BYJU’s main goal is to offer students the right learning content and help them succeed in exams.
+That being said, our solutions have been designed in such a way that it boosts the student’s learning capabilities.
+However, the NCERT solutions have been thoughtfully put together to help students make the most out of it.
+The NCERT solutions for class 10 science here provides students with a lot of benefits.
 With easy access, they can practice and revise the different topics anywhere and at anytime.
-Students can further customize their learning experience and what that means is that they can set their own pace to solve or learn the different topics.
+Students can further customize their learning experience and what that means is that they can set their own pace to solve or learn different topics.

 And it doesn’t end there, BYJU’s has some of the top subject experts that can help students in their education journey.
 These teachers can help students learn the subject in a more engaging, easy, detailed and clear manner.
 Students are given regular feedback regarding their performance and we also have a responsive support team that can clear all the doubts regarding the solutions.
 Meanwhile, students can also have a glimpse of BYJU’s – The Learning app for an interactive and fun learning experience.